 The reduction of JJA biases that we achieved in our multi-phase parameter refinement is notable.
 However, despite out efforts, the ‘best’ performing parameter set still simulates a MAC-T bias of 1.5 °C, and a JJA-T bias of 1 °C, over the NWUS.
 Future work could be done to determine whether the model can be further improved by tuning additional land-surface scheme parameters, and/or to what extent the remaining biases are due to structural errors of the model for which we cannot (nor even should not) compensate by refining parameter values.
 However, with the reduction in JJA temperature bias, future projections using the new parameter settings over the SP should be at less risk of overestimating projected warming in summer (as discussed in the introduction).

 It is also worth noting that we restricted our analysis to seasonal and annual mean climate metrics.
 Given the use of weather@home for attribution studies of many extreme weather events (e.g., Otto et al., 2012; Rupp et al., 2017a) as well as their impacts, such as flooding-related property damages (Schaller et al., 2016) and heat-related mortality (Mitchell et al., 2016), an important next step would be to investigate how the tails of distributions of weather variables respond to parameter perturbations.
+Furthermore, looking at biases in seasonal mean temperature and precipitation is insufficient to fully assess model performance.
+As a follow-up step to this study, we recommend a process-based model evaluation and physical explanation of model improvements to further refine the parameter space that provides improvements (e.g., reduce summer biases) through appropriate physical mechanisms.
+For example, more accurate representation of clouds in the model could lead to better simulated downward solar radiation at the surface, as well as better simulated surface energy and water balance.

 Another important next step would be to apply the selected PPE over the weather@home - European domain, given the non-trivial JJA warm bias identified over Europe by previous studies (Massey et al., 2014; Sippel et al., 2016; Guillod et al., 2017).
 Bellprat et al. (2016) showed that regional parameters tuned over Europe domain also produced similar promising results over North America domain but the same model parameterization yielded larger overall biases over North America than for Europe.
 One could test the transferability of parameter values over different regional domains in the weather@home framework, given weather@home currently uses the same GCM to drive several RCMs over different parts of the world, all using the same parameter values.